JCluzet/42_EXAM/README.md

 ![Capture d’écran 2022-01-18 à 02 13 01](https://user-images.githubusercontent.com/55356071/149853874-a8f19eb8-e072-408c-b9a3-0908bed9b461.png)

-## ⚠️ This project is only available on MAC (the real exam will be on Mac anyway)
+## ⚠️ This project is available on MAC on LINUX (the real exam will be on Mac)
-###     ➡ On Linux, your subject will be correctly drawn at random but you will not be able to get a valid correction.
+###     ➡ On Linux, 42_EXAM is on beta, please report any bugs

  ## Practice like for the 42 exam 🏊‍♂️